-Adobe Did Good – and Stock Is Headed to a Record High
+Adobe Did Good – And Stock Is Headed To A Record High

 Annual revenue has topped $11 billion, amounting 11.17 billion exceeding analyst estimates of $11.15 billion.
 Digital Media unit revenue was $7.71 billion for the year whereas Digital Experience segment resulted in $3.21 billion.
 Earnings of $7.87 per share also surpassed estimated $7.84.

 At the professional level, it can be said it is a monopoly, dominating the multimedia software industry, just like Google still dominates the search engine landscape.
 But there are many indirect competitors that are well-known players ready to serve executives.
-Experts can also turn to Microsoft (NASDAQ: MSFT) and Apple (NASDAQ: AAPL) in designing their offerings.
+Experts can also turn to Microsoft Corporation (NASDAQ: MSFT) and Apple Inc (NASDAQ: AAPL) in designing their offerings.

 There's also Salesforce (NYSE: CRM) which is building networks with pretty much anyone and Oracle Corporation (NYSE: ORCL) whose stock just dropped as its revenue fell short.
 It can be said that Adobe is its own greatest enemy as despite not having a direct competitor, it will surely suffer if it doesn't continue to develop to maintain its competitive offering as everyone is embracing the quick pace of technological revolution.

 Outlook

 Adobe management is satisfied because its results broke corporate records both for quarterly and annual revenue, which is not an unusual thing.
 Demand for mobile offerings as well as overall web traffic have continued to expand.
 As for the Creative Cloud franchise, 50% of cumulative subscribers are new so Adobe is attracting new customers, keeping its market share strong.

 For the first quarter of the fiscal year, analysts estimate earnings of $2.23 a share with revenue of $3.09 billion and the Photoshop maker responded with the same guidance on earnings and $3.04 billion in revenue.

-This article is contributed by IAMNewswire.com.
-It was written by an independently verified journalist and is not a press release.
-It should not be construed as investment advice.

 Press Releases - If you are looking for full Press release distribution contact: press@iamnewswire.com